WhiskeyYankee/EDAmigo/README.md

 ### Visualizing Results Using boxCox_Vis() and amigoPlot()

 Users can visualize the box cox results using the boxCox_Vis() function.
 Each recommended transformation will be displayed with key statistics and before-after plots of the data.
+By default, the function requires input from the user to move on to the next plot.
+This is so the user can easily consume the charts one by one.
+Users can also disable the interactive functionality and the output will be a list containing each of the plots created by the function.

 ```{r}
 boxCox_Vis(fires_cleaned$clean_df)